Ekpenyong-Esu/STM32F429I_DISC1_CMAKE_PROJECT/Peripherals/LTDC/README.md

-# LTDC Driver for STM32F429 Discovery Board
+# LTDC (RGB) Driver for STM32F429 Discovery Board

-This driver provides comprehensive control for the LCD-TFT Display Controller (LTDC) on the STM32F429 Discovery board, including display initialization, layer management, framebuffer control, and advanced drawing functions.
+This folder contains a minimal, clean driver for the STM32F429 LTDC (RGB interface) peripheral.
+It provides display initialization, layer management, framebuffer control, and a minimal pixel drawing API.
+All SPI/ILI9341 logic is excluded—this is for pure LTDC (RGB) only.

 ## Features

-- **Display Control**: Complete LTDC initialization and configuration
+- Simple LTDC (RGB) initialization and configuration
-- **Multi-Layer Support**: Up to 2 hardware layers with alpha blending
-- **Multiple Pixel Formats**: RGB565, RGB888, ARGB8888, and more
-- **Drawing Primitives**: Pixels, lines, rectangles, circles
-- **Color Management**: Color space conversions and palette support
-- **Framebuffer Operations**: Memory management and double buffering
-- **Hardware Acceleration**: Direct framebuffer access for performance
-- **Error Handling**: Comprehensive error detection and recovery
+- Double-buffered framebuffer management (see fb_manager)
+- Minimal pixel drawing (no complex shapes/fonts)
+- Layer/window configuration
+- No SPI/ILI9341 or non-LTDC code

 ## Hardware Configuration